 - Spaces.
 The development team doesn’t need to know exactly how the structure of cloud accounts is defined.
 Spaces make the organization of the accounts and environments easier.

 - Policies.
-Policies are powerful tools for controlling blueprints usage.
+Policies are powerful tools for controlling Blueprints usage.
 Using Open Policy Agent (OPA) policies to manage who can use specific templates when enhances infrastructure control.

 I will now walk you through some real cases I’ve observed or worked on: